CCI approves acquisition of majority stake in SMW Ispat by OFB Tech | Business

 CCI approves acquisition of majority stake in SMW Ispat by OFB Tech

-The Competition Commission of India (CCI) on Thursday said it has approved the acquisition of a majority stake in SMW Ispat Private Limited by OFB Tech Private Limited.
+The proposed combination envisages acquisition of majority stake in SMW Ispat Private Limited (SMW Ispat) by OFB Tech Private Limited (OFB Tech).

 - Country: